raspberrypilearning/comic-character/en/step_7.md

 ### Create the local storage function

-Currently, when users switch the toggle to the light mode position, you need a way to track their choice if they reload the web page or navigate to another page.
+Currently, when the user switches the toggle to the light mode position, you need a way to track their choice if they reload the web page or navigate to another page.

 JavaScript provides ways to check for browser generated events such as a web page being loaded.